SeLite/SeLite.github.io/AddOnsThirdParty.md

 # Incompatible add-ons #
 Don't use

-  * original SelBlocks - it doesn't call functions across test cases.
+  * original SelBlocks - it doesn't call Selenese functions across cases.
 Use [SelBlocksGlobal](SelBlocksGlobal) instead
   * Flow Control, Sideflow, GoTo - they are incompatible with [SelBlocksGlobal](SelBlocksGlobal) (and also with SelBlocks)